Homelessness in Rockford

 Research and Data

-Research collected over the last decade has shown that access affordable housing is the main cause of homelessness.
+Research has shown that low incomes, a lack of affordable housing, and weakened safety nets are the main causes of homelessness.
 In fact, around 65% of people who are homeless find refuge through emergency shelters and transitional housing programs.
 However, the other 35% are left without shelter.
 They take to living in the streets, under bridges, and in abandoned buildings.
-The economic crisis of 2008, and most recently, the fallout related to COVID-19 has only added to this problem.
-This matched with a lack of special services for veterans, persons who have substance abuse disorders, untreated mental illness, and/or are fleeing domestic violence, leaves the people in a vulnerable position.
-They are often left to make very difficult decisions with extremely limited resources.
+Rising costs due to inflation have only added to this problem.
+This, matched with a lack of special services for veterans, persons who have substance abuse disorders, untreated mental illness, and/or are fleeing domestic violence, leaves people in a vulnerable position.
+They are often left to make difficult decisions with extremely limited resources. https://endhomelessness.org/state-of-homelessness/#report

 Community